A photo from Wines of Ukraine, showing a big Ukrainian flag ๐Ÿ‡บ๐Ÿ‡ฆ, flying over a lush green landscape with rows of vineyards.

 Modern winemaking equipment at Beykush Winery.

-To get a general overview of Ukrainian wine, it is probably best to look beyond these formal certifications and focus on the geographic regions promoted by Wines of Ukraine ๐Ÿ—บ.
+To get a general overview of Ukrainian wine, it is probably best focus on the modern geographic wine regions promoted by Wines of Ukraine ๐Ÿ—บ.

 Map of Ukrainian wine regions provided by "Wines of Ukraine" ๐Ÿ—บ.